mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Movement
 The character moves up to six meters.
-Difficult terrain, such as rubble, mud or thick underbrush can halve a character’s movement, allowing him to move only three meters per movement action.
+Difficult terrain, such as rubble, mud or thick underbrush can halve a character's movement, allowing him to move only three meters per movement action.
 Crouching also halves movement.
 Some alien species may have different methods and speeds of movement which will be detailed